Type 45 Daring Class Destroyer, United Kingdom

 The main mission of the Type 45 anti-air warfare destroyer is to provide local area fleet defence, with long-range radar and wide area defence capability.
 The ship's combat systems also have the capability to control aircraft and coordinate the anti-air warfare operations of the task force.

 The Type 45 destroyer is equipped with long-range weapon systems to intercept air threats including super-agile manoeuvring missiles with re-attack modes.
-The UK PAAMS will defend the ships from missiles approaching individually or in salvos and is capable of controlling a large number of airborne missiles simultaneously.
-The Type 45 could also accommodate cruise missiles such as the Tomahawk and anti-ballistic missiles if a requirement was identified in future.
+The UK PAAMS defends the ships from missiles approaching individually or in salvos and is capable of controlling a large number of airborne missiles simultaneously.
+The Type 45 could also accommodate cruise missiles such as the Tomahawk and anti-ballistic missiles if a requirement is identified in future.

-The Type 45 destroyer will be able to operate a helicopter up to the size of a Royal Navy Merlin helicopter, but will initially operate with Lynx HMA 8 helicopters armed with Stingray torpedoes.
+The Type 45 destroyer can operate a helicopter up to the size of a Royal Navy Merlin helicopter, but initially operates with Lynx HMA 8 helicopters armed with Stingray torpedoes.

 Command and control

-BAE Systems Integrated System Technologies (Insyte) is supplying the combat management system (CMS) and fast ethernet data transfer system for the destroyers.
+BAE Systems Integrated System Technologies (Insyte) supplied the combat management system (CMS) and fast ethernet data transfer system for the destroyers.
 The Type 45 CMS integrates the PAAMS missile system and control all sensors and weapons.

-Thales Communications is leading the team, which includes Selex Communications, which provides the fully integrated communications system (FICS).
-Astrium (a joint venture of EADS and BAE Systems) has been awarded a contract to provide SCOT 3 satellite communications systems.
+Thales Communications led the team, which included Selex Communications, which provided the fully integrated communications system (FICS).
+Astrium (a joint venture of EADS and BAE Systems) was awarded a contract to provide SCOT 3 satellite communications systems.

-Raytheon Systems supplies the integrated navigation system, which includes electronic chart display and information systems (ECDIS), inertial navigation subsystems and sensors including Raytheon Pathfinder navigation radars.
-Raytheon Marine GmbH of Kiel is the major subcontractor.
-RSL is also supplying the identification friend or foe (IFF) systems.
+Raytheon Systems supplied the integrated navigation system, which includes electronic chart display and information systems (ECDIS), inertial navigation subsystems and sensors including Raytheon Pathfinder navigation radars.
+Raytheon Marine of Kiel was the major subcontractor.
+RSL also supplied the identification friend or foe (IFF) systems.

-Northrop Grumman (formerly Litton) Marine Systems with Rockwell Automation provides the platform management system.
-BAE Systems Insyte will provide the METOC (meteorological and oceanographic) system.
+Northrop Grumman (formerly Litton) Marine Systems with Rockwell Automation provided the platform management system.
+BAE Systems Insyte provided the METOC (meteorological and oceanographic) system.